KartikKannapur/kartikkannapur.github.io/mooc.md

 - [Analyzing Big Data With Twitter](https://www.youtube.com/playlist?list=PLE8C1256A28C1487F) by UC Berkeley - School of Information - Lecture 2 of 16 - Yet to Start

-- [Statistics 110: Probability](https://projects.iq.harvard.edu/stat110/home) by Prof. Joe Blitzstein, Harvard - Lecture 6 of 34 - Yet to Start + Assignment 1 - Complete
-- [An Intuitive Introduction to Probability](https://www.coursera.org/learn/introductiontoprobability) by University of Zurich on Coursera - Week 4 - Yet to Start - Deadline - July 23rd
-- A First Course in Probability by Sheldon Ross - Page 97 of 545 - Chapter 3 - Example 4k

 - Python for Data Analysis by Wes McKinney, published by O'Reilly Media - Page 95 of 470 - Chapter 4 - NumPy
-- Programming Hive - 137 of 350

 - Data Structures and Algorithms in Python by Michael H. Goldwasser, Michael T. Goodrich, and Roberto Tamassia - Page 118 of 770